DicomImport

 An error means that a file could not be processed.
 All errors are listed as top-level entries in the log model, with one of the error codes described below in the errorcode column.

-A warning means that a file was processed, but had some incorrect tags or other problems.
-All warnings related to a given input file are grouped under a single entry which contains the file path.
-Each warning has a warning code described below which appears in the errorcode column.
+A warning means that a file was processed but had some incorrect tags or other problems.
+All warnings related to a given input file are grouped under a single entry that contains the file path.
+Each warning has a warning code described below, which appears in the errorcode column.

 The following attributes are available: